Sterile Granulomatous Dermatitis and Lymphaden Inflammation in Dogs (Sterile Granulomatous Dermatitis and Lymphadenitis)

 Therapy

 In some cases, antibiotics may also be administered to prevent or treat secondary bacterial infections of the skin lesions.
-In addition, the use of antiseptic solutions or special shampoos can help keep the skin clean and support the healing process.
+Additionally, the use of antiseptic solutions or special shampoos can help keep the skin clean and support the healing process.

 Prognosis and follow-up care